makhloufaymen/ranges/README.md

 The project includes JUnit test cases to ensure the correctness and performance of the service that retrieves labels of ranges.

 ## Endpoints

-The application exposes an endpoint to get the label for a given item.
-You can access it using the following URL:

-Certainly!
-Here's the content for the README.md file:

-css
-Copy code
-# Spring Boot Project

-This Spring Boot project implements a service to retrieve labels of ranges and includes endpoints for testing.

-## How to Run

-To run the application, you need to use the following command:

-mvnw spring-boot:run

-bash
-Copy code

-This command will build and start the Spring Boot application.

-## JUnit Testing

-The project includes JUnit test cases to ensure the correctness and performance of the service that retrieves labels of ranges.

-## Endpoints